MaxFleur/LightCombatManager/README.md

 * [Uncrustify](https://github.com/uncrustify/uncrustify) for code formatting.
 * CMake as build system.

 For most Linux distributions, all these libraries can be installed using their respective official package manager.
-For Windows, installers for Qt5, CMake and Catch2 are available.
+For Windows, installers for Qt5, CMake and Catch2 are available.\
+Alternatively, if you just want to run the application without any installing, just download the binaries provided with the latest release.

 ## Linux